treetrum/codekit-atom-sync/README.md

 Anytime you open a directory in Atom, this plugin looks for a CodeKit config file.
 If one is found, the plugin will switch to that project in CodeKit.

 If no config file is found, nothing will happen.

+___

+### Features

+With CodeKit Atom Sync you can control CodeKit in a variety of ways with simple Atom commands:

+- Add your current Atom working folder to CodeKit: `add-project-to-codekit`
+- Launch CodeKit: `open-codekit`
+- Open the CodeKit preview server: `open-codekit-preview-server`

+Additionally, you can temporarily pause CodeKit Atom Sync with the command:

+`toggle-codekit-atom-sync`

+This is useful when you want to have multiple project windows open at once.

 You can add your current project to CodeKit by selecting `Packages > CodeKit Atom Sync > Add Project To CodeKit`

 ___